mmaysami/RoboData/docs/README.md

 ```

 ## Featurizer
-All the pre-processing required is performed thorough an auxilliary class `RoboFeaturizer` and `RoboImputer`.
+All the generalized pre-processing of input data for classifier class are taken care of using
+the *RoboFeaturizer* class which also gets helped in imputing missing values by the auxiliary
+`RoboImputer` class above.

 Initialization syntax:
 ```python